andersnoren/norrsken/readme.txt

 == Licenses ==

 Norrsken is derived from the Twenty Twenty-Four WordPress Theme, (C) 2023 WordPress.org.
+Norrsken is derived from the Hideo WordPress Theme, (C) 2023 Anders Norén.

 Norrsken bundles the following third-party resources: